xpack-dev-tools/gcc-xpack/README.md

 # The xPack GCC

-A standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of GCC, intended for reproducible builds.
+A standalone, cross-platform (Windows, macOS, GNU/Linux) binary distribution of GCC, intended for reproducible builds.

 ## Project documentation